Effective atypical intersections and applications to orbit closures: Finiteness of atypical orbit closures and density of the typical ones

-\begin{proof} The first equality of dimensions is formal and can be seen by translating the abelian variety data into its Hodge-theoretic incarnation.
-For the second we use the fact that $P \to ( E_{\mathcal{M}} \setminus \{ 0 \}) \times \ch{D}^{0}$ has constant fibre dimension to rewrite the inequality in \autoref{defatyfili}.
+For the second inequality we use the fact that $P \to Z_{\mathcal{M}}$ has constant fibre dimension (recall from \autoref{mapfromPsurj} that $P \to Z_{\mathcal{M}}$ is equivariant for the $\mathbf{H}(\mathbb{C})$ action and surjective) to rewrite the inequality in \autoref{defatyfili}.
 The key fact is that

 \end{proof}